Jan van Dalen

 Jan van Dalen or Jan van Dalen (I) (fl.
 1632 – 1670) was a Flemish painter active in Antwerp in the mid-17th century who is known for a few works executed in a Caravaggesque style.
 His work has been confused with a namesake referred to as Jan van Dalen (II) (Gorinchem c.
-1610 - after 1677) who was active in the Northern Netherlands and is known for still lifes and portraits.
+1610 - after 1677) who was active in the Dutch Republic and is known for still lifes and portraits.

 Life

 Very little is known about the life of Jan van Dalen.
 His date of birth is placed between 1600 and 1620 and his time of death some time between 1662 and 1682.

 He is believed to have trained in Rome around 1630.
 He was likely responsible for a pair of paintings signed and dated 'J. van Dalen fec. in Roma 1631' (Woman holding an Egg and Boy holding a Glass), which were previously in the Liechtenstein Collection in Vienna.
 He must then have returned to Antwerp where he was registered in 1632-1633 as a pupil of Daniel Middeleer (also called Daniel Middeler and Daniël de Middelaer).
 Middeleer was a painter, printmaker and publisher whose other well-known pupils included Cornelis de Bryer and Frans Geffels.

 The artist is believed to have remained active in Antwerp where he is mentioned for the last time in 1669–1670.